Britta Lynn Kauppila

 Britta Lynn Kauppila is a jeweler who draws inspiration from the beauty of the North Woods.
 She seeks to “encapsulate nature, and make you feel more powerful than yourself.”
-An art major in college, Britta went to an exhibit her freshman year that opened her eyes to jewelry as an art form.
+An art major in college, Britta went to an exhibit her freshman year that opened her eyes to jewelry as a medium.
 Throughout college and after graduating, she pursued opportunities to learn more about gemology before working at Studio Vincent, a boutique studio by Lake Calhoun.

 There, Britta developed much of her technical experience.
 She became acquainted with the history of jewelry techniques, many of which are thousands of years old, and how to work with yellow gold—a favorite metal of hers because of how it moves and stretches.
 She also developed a sense of camaraderie with three other women who were working with her at the studio.
 The four of them eventually decided to get their own space in Seward.

 They all had aspirations of working in Northeast Minneapolis though, and they were only in Seward for a year before moving into the Northrup-King Building in 2009.
 Each of them quickly grew out of sharing a space, but Britta quickly credited them for the artist she’s become: “I wouldn’t be where I am without those girls.”